CodeWithGrid/simple-fix/readme.txt

 It took less time to write this function than it did to find one that wasn't more complex than I felt necessary.
+Avoid bouncy animation if you respect your users.

 Basic use: